return42/sphkerneldoc/linux_src_doc/drivers/usb/gadget/udc/core_c.rst

 current altsetting, see \ :c:func:`usb_ep_clear_halt`\ .
 When switching altsettings,
 it's simplest to use \ :c:func:`usb_ep_enable`\  or \ :c:func:`usb_ep_disable`\  for the endpoints.

+This routine may be called in interrupt context.

 Returns zero, or a negative error code.
 On success, this call sets underlying hardware state that blocks data transfers.
 Attempts to halt IN endpoints will fail (returning -EAGAIN) if any